Sandra Trehub

 Sandra Trehub (May 21, 1938 — January 20, 2023) was a Canadian psychologist recognized for her research in the psychology of music.
-She completed her PhD in psychology at McGill University, and subsequently joined the faculty of the Department of Psychology at University of Toronto Mississauga, where she spent her entire career.
+She completed her PhD in psychology at McGill University, and subsequently joined the faculty of the Department of Psychological and Brain Sciences at the University of Toronto Mississauga, where she spent her entire career.

 Trehub conducted research on the development of auditory perception among infants and young children.
 She also conducted research on the impacts of singing to infants in the course of caregiving.
 In one study, Trehub and colleagues demonstrated that infants who were sung to stayed settled for twice as long compared to when those who were spoken to.

 Trehub died on January 20, 2023.
 She was awarded the Society for Music Perception and Cognition Achievement Award in 2013.
 The citation for the award stated that Trehub's "pioneering and seminal research in developmental music cognition has been a crucial contribution" to the psychology of music.